verhas/jamal/README.md

 `export` moves the definition of one or more user-defined macros to a higher scope.
 When a macro is defined it is defined in the current scope (unless the name contains or starts with `:`).

-The file that Jamal is processing is one scope and if there is a macro defined in the file on the top level than that macro can be used anywhere inside that file.
+The file that Jamal is processing is one scope and if there is a macro defined in the file on the top-level then that macro can be used anywhere inside the file.
 However, when Jamal includes a file into another it opens a new scope.
 The macro `include` should include some text in the output.
 It can be used, for example, to split up a long document into chapters and then use Jamal to create the final output.
 In that case, the macros defined in the included files should not interfere with the definitions in the file that includes the other one.
 To accomplish this separation when Jamal includes a file it starts a new scope.
 Scopes are embedded into each other like a call stack in programming languages.
 When a macro is defined in a scope it is available in that scope and all other scopes that are opened from that scope.
 When a macro is redefined in a scope the redefined value is used until the point the scope is closed.
 In case of an included file, the user-defined macros defined in the included file disappear as soon as the included file processing is finished.

 The setting and resetting of the separator characters is also limited to the scope where the setting is and you cannot reset the separator character to a value that was set in a lower scope or higher scope.